HandsOnDataViz/book/docs/HandsOnDataViz.md

 Once launched, you should see OpenRefine in your browser with `127.0.0.1:3333` address (localhost, port 3333), like shown in Figure
-<a href="#fig:openrefine-welcome">7</a>.
+<a href="#fig:openrefine-welcome">8</a>.

 <img src="images/04-clean/openrefine-welcome.png" alt="OpenRefine starting page."  />
 <p class="caption">
-Figure 7: OpenRefine starting page.
+Figure 8: OpenRefine starting page.
 </p>

 ### Load Data and Start a New Project

 To begin cleaning up your messy dataset, you should load it into a new project.
-OpenRefine lets you upload a dataset from your local machine (we will be doing exactly that), or a remote URL on the web (including a Google Spreadsheet), or copy/paste data into a text field.
+OpenRefine lets you upload a dataset from your local machine, or a remote URL on the web (including a Google Spreadsheet), or copy/paste data into a text field.
 OpenRefine is able to extract data directly from SQL databases, but this is beyond the scope of this book.
+We assume that you downloaded the sample dataset we provided (or you are using your own file), so let’s load it from your computer.

 1. Under *Get data from: This computer*, click *Browse…* and select the file.
 Click Next.
 2. Before you can start cleaning up data, OpenRefine allows you to make sure data is **parsed** properly.
-Put simply, that data is split into appropriate columns.
-Make sure your table looks OK in the preview, or change setting in *Parse data as* block at the bottom of the page until it starts looking meaningful, like shown in Figure
+In our case, parsing means the way the data is split into columns.
+Make sure OpenRefine assigned values to the right columns, or change setting in *Parse data as* block at the bottom of the page until it starts looking meaningful, like shown in Figure <a href="#fig:openrefine-parse">9</a>.
-    @(fig:openrefine-parse).
 3. Hit *Create Project* in the upper-right corner.

 <img src="images/04-clean/openrefine-parse.png" alt="OpenRefine parsing options."  />
 <p class="caption">
-Figure 8: OpenRefine parsing options.
+Figure 9: OpenRefine parsing options.
 </p>

+Now when you’ve successfully read the data into a new project, let’s start the fun part: converting text into numbers, removing unnecessary characters, and fixing the spellings for North and South Koreas.

 ### Convert Dollar Amounts from Text to Numbers

 Once your project is created, you will see the first 10 rows of the dataset.
-You can change it to 5, 10, 25, or 50 by clicking the appropriate number in the header.
+You can change it to 5, 10, 25, or 50 by clicking the appropriate number in the header

 Each column header has its own menu (callable by clicking the arrow-down button).
-Left-aligned numbers in a column are likely represented as text (as is the case with FundingAmount column), and they need to be transformed into numeric format.
+Left-aligned numbers in a column are likely represented as text (as is the case with FundingAmount column in our example), and they need to be transformed into numeric format.

 1. To transform text into numbers, open the column menu, and go to *Edit cells* &gt; *Common transforms* &gt; *To number*.